amschel99/rift-web/README.md

 $success: #0fb14d;
 ```

-This branch, `uiV2`, intends to clean up the codebase while using this guide and any other code style guide that may arise in the process while updating the UI to [the new design](https://www.figma.com/design/KGyRB7lsvBsteLYMFgpyOZ/sphereid?node-id=0-1&t=UckZ8jVjfyjNKKBw-1).
+This branch, `uiV2`, intends to clean up the codebase using this guide and any other code style guide that may arise in the process while updating the UI to [the new design](https://www.figma.com/design/KGyRB7lsvBsteLYMFgpyOZ/sphereid?node-id=0-1&t=UckZ8jVjfyjNKKBw-1).
 To learn more about sphere, please checkout [SPHERE.md](./SPHERE.md) and try the miniapp.